 Introduced by Robert McKimmie of City Bees

 The bee movie to end all bee movies, More Than Honey is is a film on the relationship between mankind and honeybees, about nature and about our future.
 Honeybees show us that stability is just as unhealthy as unlimited growth, that crises and disasters are triggering evolution and that salvation sometimes comes from a completely unexpected direction.
 Exquisite macro-photography of the bees in flight and in their hives reveals a fascinating, complex world in crisis.
-Narrated by David Attenborough.
+Narrated by John Hurt.
 Don’t miss this one on the big screen.